mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 # Summary
 [summary]: #summary

-Grin supports a limited implementation of "relative timelocks" with the "No Recent Duplicate" (NRD) transaction kernel variant.
-Transactions can be constructed such that kernels are "reused" and duplicated.
-An NRD kernel instance is not valid within a specified number of blocks relative to a prior instance of the same (duplicate) kernel.
+Grin supports a limited implementation of "relative timelocks" with "No Recent Duplicate" (NRD) transaction kernels.
+Transactions can be constructed such that they share duplicate kernels.
+An NRD kernel instance is not valid within a specified number of blocks relative to a prior duplicate instance of the kernel.
 A minimum number of blocks must therefore exist between two instances of an NRD kernel.
 This provides a relative timelock between transactions.

 # Motivation
 [motivation]: #motivation